-A school's authorization is the amount of FSA funds a school is currently eligible for in the year and the program in question.
+A school's authorization is the amount of FSA funds a school is currently eligible for within a particular award year for a specific Title IV program.
 The authorization is called the Current Funding Level (CFL).
 Please note that in the Direct Loan and Teacher Education Assistance for College and Higher Education (TEACH) Grant Programs, you might also hear the authorization referred to as the Cash Control Amount (CCA).

 A school's available balance is the amount of cash available for a school to draw down through G5.
 The available balance is the difference between the authorized amount and the school's net drawdowns to date.
-A separate authorization is maintained for each program by award year.
-Note that FSA funds are school, award year, and program specific, and should not be used for another school, award year, or program.
+A separate authorization is maintained for each Title IV program by award year.
+Note that FSA funds are school, award year, and Title IV program specific, and should not be used for another school, award year, or Title IV program.

-A school may not request more funds than it needs to make disbursements to eligible students and parents.
-Therefore, a school must make the disbursements as soon as administratively feasible but no later than three business days following the date the school receives those funds.
+A school may not request more funds than it immediately needs to make disbursements to eligible students and parents.
+Therefore, a school must make the disbursements as soon as administratively feasible but no later than three business days following the date the school receives those funds (to avoid excess cash issues).
 If G5 accepts a school's request for funds, it will make an EFT of the amount requested to a bank account designated by the school.